 As Makishima and the first-years work at catching up with Hakone Academy, we see Tadokoro with Shinkai.
 It was awesome to see that even though their teams are still competing to win the race, they are able to help each other out and be cordial to each other.
 It just goes to show that once you take away the competition aspect of racing, the members of these two teams have the potential to be friends.

 Right at the end of the episode, I really enjoyed how Naruko surprises everyone when he takes the lead pulling the others for a climb and is able to go fast on the slope even though he’s a sprinter.
-I hope that somewhere during these late 20 kilometers that Shunsuke is able to do something truly important to help the team as well, since he was feeling like hadn’t truly done anything up to this point.
+I hope that somewhere during these last 20 kilometers that Shunsuke is able to do something truly important to help the team as well, since he was feeling like he hadn’t truly done anything up to this point.
 I’m looking forward to seeing what kind of a race is in store for the remaining members of Hakone Academy and Sohoku, and seeing whether or not Kyoto Fushimi’s two remaining members can somehow manage to play a part during these final 20 kilometers.

 Unfortunately, it looks like I’ll have to wait a couple of weeks in order to find out how the story goes from here.
 According to Crunchyroll, Episode 15 won’t be available for premium members until January 26, 2015, and for free users on February 2, 2015.